freemanpeterson/SWIFTPowershell/README.md

 ####

 The common module "SWISPowershell" is a good module and resource frendly.
 However, sometimes it just not as easy as running a simple cmdlet.
 This module is designed to make system administration easier.
-I plan to add in functionality as time goes on.
+I plan to add functionality as time goes on.
 (Stay Tuned!)

 Prerequisites
 + Install git (https://git-scm.com/download/win)